personas

-I was always interested in people.
-As a young acting student our professors would tell us to go out and observe people.
-“Just sit on a park bench” they would say, “and really notice.
-Pick someone and notice.
+As a young acting student in London back in the 90’s our professor told us to go out and observe people.
+“Just sit on a park bench” they said, “and notice.
+Pick someone.
 How do they hold themselves?
 What are their mannerisms?
 What can you infer from it all?
 Could you play them?
 How are they like you?
 How are they different?
 Why?”
-I loved this activity.
-I still do it.
-Only now it's become more like a kind of peaceful meditation practice for me.
-A way to easily slip into a state of wonder and curiosity.
-People fascinate me.
-I love movies, plays, shows, books, all the ways we create characters in fiction, but we do it in our real lives too.

-We all have different people we ‘play’.
-Aspects of us that we bring forward or parts of us that we created to help us get through life.
-Psychologists call them ‘personas’.
-Some are clearly helpful, like the practice of creating alter egos to step into a state of focus and confidence like Beyonce’s Sasha Fierce or Kobe’s Black Mamba etc. Other ego states and personas may have become more unconscious and tend to have been created to cope with or avoid fear/anger/sadness etc in the past.
-Some people can get so deeply identified with their more unhelpful personas and spend so much time inhabiting them that they kind of take over.
+Other ego states and personas have become more unconscious, created to cope with and avoid fear/anger/sadness etc from the past.
+Some people may become so deeply identified with their more unhelpful personas and spend so much time inhabiting them that they kind of take over.
 The down side of over-identifying with personas in this way is that people can get stuck.
 “I can’t change this is just who I am” could be a common response if challenged.
-But if change is wanted, assuming zero bad intent on behalf of your (and other people’s) less-appealing parts is a great place to start from.

 The payoff is worth it.
 You get to uncover more of who you uniquely are and that is everything.
 Committing to experiencing life and expressing yourself as the most genuine version of you always reaps surprising rewards.
 Because without the false stories and protective mechanisms, we are all made up of overwhelmingly positive traits.
 It’s the gift of our shared humanity.

-Engaging curiosity while questioning our own personas helps to uncover who we really are underneath our programming.
+Engaging curiosity while questioning our own personas helps to uncover who we really are underneath the programming.
 For example, when I began this exploration in myself it began with a question something like this:

 …Okay why did I do it again? …Whoa, why did I do it that time!?